 Angela Cervantes is an award-winning author whose debut book, Gaby, Lost and Found, was named Best Youth Chapter book by the International Latino Book Awards and a Bank Street College of Education’s Best Books of 2014.
 Angela’s second middle grade novel, Allie, First At Last, was released by Scholastic in Spring 2016 and received a starred-review from Kirkus.
-She writes from her home in Shawnee, Kansas and is presently working on her third middle grade novel.
+Angela also authored the junior novelization for Disney/Pixar's animated-film, Coco.
+Angela's next novel, Me, Frida and the Secret of the Peacock Ring, will be released by Scholastic Press on March 27, 2018.
+She writes from her home in Kansas City and is presently working on her next middle grade novel to be released by Scholastic in 2019.

 - Angela with Las Poetas opened for El Vez at the Grand Emporium in Kansas City in 2001.